 Tripe is an excellent source of digestive enzymes.
 But, you have to opt for the uncleaned version with green juices in it.
 It must also come from a grass-eating animal.
 Lastly, as I've mentioned above, heat can make enzyme useless.
 Thus, it is a must that you feed it raw so your canine friend can get its greatest benefits.

-Lies within your dog's digestive tract are bacteria that improve your dog's health.
+Inside your dog's digestive tract are bacteria that improve your dog's health.
 This may contradict the popular belief that microorganisms cause harm.
 But, as you know, not all bacteria can bring forth diseases.
 There are certain microorganisms like Lactobacillus acidophilus or Bifidobacterium lactis that can help strengthen your dog's immune system and promote a healthy digestive system.
 How so?

 Basically, when good and bad bacteria compete for nutrients and space, it deters bacterial overgrowth.
 So, the question now, does your dog need probiotic supplements?